President of Argentina: Compensation and privileges of office

-As of 2015, the president and vice president enjoy a salary paid by the national treasury, which can not be altered during the period of their appointment.
+As of 2015, the president and vice president enjoy a salary paid by the national treasury, which cannot be altered during the period of their appointment.
 During the same period, they may not hold any other office nor receive any other emolument from the nation or from any province.
 The president's salary is $131,421 Argentine pesos per month.

 The Casa Rosada in Buenos Aires is the official workplace of the president and the Quinta de Olivos their official residence.
 The president is entitled to use its staff and facilities.
 It has a summer residence in the town of Chapadmalal, in Buenos Aires Province, which is called the Presidential Unit Chapadmalal.
 The Presidential Guard is responsible for the security of the entire presidential family.

 To move the president uses aircraft that are part of the Presidential Air Group:

-The main aircraft is a Boeing 757 known as Tango 01 after its military registry: "T-01" (the "T" stands for "Transport", although it is fortuitously pronounced "Tango", as in the Argentine national dance, in the NATO alphabet).
+The main aircraft was a Boeing 757 known as Tango 01 after its military registry: "T-01" (the "T" stands for "Transport", although it is fortuitously pronounced "Tango", as in the Argentine national dance, in the NATO alphabet).
 The 757 entered the service in 1995 replacing the former T-01, a Boeing 707.
-The aircraft is nicknamed Virgen de Luján after Argentina's patron saint.
-The Tango 01 757 has been an object of political contention for the last decade (and a political campaign hot-topic during the 1999 presidential election), with many politicians and media commentators denouncing this aircraft as an unnecessary and expensive luxury prone to abuse by presidents, their families, friends and political allies.
+The aircraft was nicknamed Virgen de Luján after Argentina's patron saint.
+The Tango 01 was defunct in 2016 and eventually replaced in 2023 by a Boeing 757-200 in VIP design, designated ARG-01.

 The current presidential fleet also includes two Fokker F28 (T-02 and T-03) (one always in service) and Learjet 60 (T-10).
 The Learjet is also used by the Air Force chief of staff.

 As helicopters, a Sikorsky S-70 (H-01pic) and two Sikorsky S-76 (H-02pic and H-03pic) also make-up the fleet, with an additional Air Force Bell 212, as needed.
 During Néstor Kirchner and Cristina Fernández administration AAP used different aircraft for their global flights, most notably Boeing 747 loaned from Aerolíneas Argentinas and a private Bombardier Global 5000.